-are currently implementing a program of "Business System Reform" intended to refine our operational system to a point that allows us to respond even more quickly and flexibly to the challenges of an ever-changing, increasingly borderless business environment as a genuinely 21st century manufacturer.
-Group-wide, we are working vigorously to secure growth opportunities and higher profitability.
-This is all part of our manufacturer concept.
+currently implementing a program of "Business System Reform" intended to refine our operational system to a point that allows us to respond even more quickly and flexibly to the challenges of an ever-changing, increasingly borderless business environment as a genuinely 21st century manufacturer.

+working vigorously to secure growth opportunities and higher profitability.
+This is all part of our 21st century manufacturer concept.